5-cubic honeycomb: Related polytopes and honeycombs

 The 5-cubic honeycomb can be alternated into the 5-demicubic honeycomb, replacing the 5-cubes with 5-demicubes, and the alternated gaps are filled by 5-orthoplex facets.

-It is also related to the regular 6-cube which exists in 6-space with 3 5-cubes on each cell.
+It is also related to the regular 6-cube which exists in 6-space with three 5-cubes on each cell.
 This could be considered as a tessellation on the 5-sphere, an order-3 penteractic honeycomb, {4,34}.

+The Penrose tilings are 2-dimensional aperiodic tilings that can be obtained as a projection of the 5-cubic honeycomb along a 5-fold rotational axis of symmetry.
+The vertices correspond to points in the 5-dimensional cubic lattice, and the tiles are formed by connecting points in a predefined manner.